Best Low Storage PC Games

 For a lightweight crafting and survival PC game that requires only 200 MB of available storage, we recommend checking out Forager by HopFrog and Humble Games.

-In it, you establish a humble base that can be upgraded by visiting different desert, graveyard, and volcano biomes to solve puzzles, raid dungeons, and uncover secrets.
+In it, you establish a modest base that can be upgraded by visiting different desert, graveyard, and volcano biomes to solve puzzles, raid dungeons, and uncover mysteries.

 The game is remarkably open-ended, allowing you to set individual goals in areas like farming, shopkeeping, building, and combat, with a total of 64 separate skills to master.